josephsavona/valuable/README.md

 npm install --save valuable
 ```

+`valuable` is new but ready to try:
+- Extensively tested, stable API
+- Benchmarks show performance on par and better than Backbone (2x faster on list item updates)
-`valuable` is new, but extensively tested and with a stable API.
-Try it for side projects and give us feedback.
-Browser support is modern browsers and IE9+ (baiscally anything that supports `Object.create()` and `Function.prototype.bind()`).
+- Browser support is modern browsers and IE9+

 # Example - TodoMVC